High Availability Configuration Example

 Interface:

-Defines the interface upon which the VIP will reside, such as WAN
+The interface upon which the VIP resides, e.g. WAN

 Address(es):

-The Address box is where the IP address values are entered for the VIP.
-A subnet mask must also be selected and it must match the subnet mask on the interface IP address.
-For this example, enter 198.51.100.200 and 24 (See WAN IP Address Assignments).
+The subnet mask/prefix must match the subnet mask on the interface IP addresses.
+For example, the first VIP 198.51.100.200 and 24 on WAN (See WAN Interface IP Address Assignments).

 Virtual IP Password: